Skip to content

 • Sites with strict content security policies.
 Most CSP-protected sites work fine because the extension bypasses page CSP, but a handful have extra defenses that cause rendering issues.

-Admins can maintain a tenant-wide exclusion list.
+Admins can maintain a tenant-wide exclusion list using the same admin API.
 This is useful for:

 • Internal apps where detection is unnecessary.